Do you find yourself struggling to breastfeed because of flat or inverted nipples? You’re not alone.

 Breast shells were designed to help correct flat or inverted nipples.
 While the design varies by brand, the general functionality is the same.

-Most are made of plastic or silicone and are comprised of two pieces for each breast.
+Most breast shells are made of plastic or silicone and are comprised of two pieces for each breast.
 The inner piece encircles your nipple, placing pressure directly on the breast tissue.
-The outer piece connects to the inner piece and is normally designed to cover the nipple so it does not come in contact with your bra.
+The outer piece connects to the inner piece and is normally designed to cover the nipple so that it doesn’t come in contact with your bra.

 Here are two examples of breast shells: